matthewjz-lyonsk6/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, take the time to break it down into smaller, manageable steps.
 Creating a plan will not only help keep you organized but also ensure you don't miss any important details.
 As you work through the steps, regularly evaluate your progress and adjust the plan as needed.
  <p>
 Finally, stay organised.
 Use version control systems like Git to keep track of your code and collaborate with others.
 Organize your files and directories in a logical manner, so you always know where to find what you need.
 Additionally, use code editors and IDEs that support quick navigation and code completion, which can save you time and reduce the risk of making typos.
 Remember, being organized and efficient will lead to a better overall coding experience and better results.

+# 2023-12-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.